15 FAM 670

 15 FAM 676.2-1 Uninterruptible Power Systems (UPS)

 a.
-Overview: OBO/CFSM/FAC/PS Electrical Infrastructure Program, in consultation with other OBO offices, is responsible for providing UPS equipment when conditions at a post make it necessary to support sensitive mission-critical equipment.
+Overview: OBO/OPS/FAC/PS Electrical Infrastructure Program, in consultation with other OBO offices, is responsible for providing UPS equipment when conditions at a post make it necessary to support sensitive mission-critical equipment.
 UPS equipment provides a highly stable, no-break source of power for a short period immediately after the main power source fails.

 b.
 Criteria: Certain mission-critical electronic equipment (demonstrated as subject to damage during power fluctuations or periods of transfer from one power source to another) may be approved by the Electrical Infrastructure Program for uninterruptible power systems equipment.
 Only sensitive mission-critical equipment generally requires connection to uninterruptible power systems.
 Loads more commonly suffer from voltage fluctuations from the nominal values expected from the host-country city power supply (see 15 FAM 676.3 for voltage regulator equipment).
 Costly UPS equipment requires that post has maintenance capabilities consistent with those of the United States.
 Users must demonstrate that power supplies and specific loads with low power quality tolerance cannot operate without UPS power.

 c.
-Approvals: If it is necessary to install an UPS, post must contact OBO/CFSM/FAC/PS Electrical Infrastructure Program and provide a list of mission-critical equipment, security systems, communications, and other electronic equipment.
+Approvals: If it is necessary to install an UPS, post must contact OBO/OPS/FAC/PS Electrical Infrastructure Program and provide a list of mission-critical equipment, security systems, communications, and other electronic equipment.
 UPS procurement or installation may not take place without Electrical Infrastructure Program approval.
 For USAID: The mission director may authorize UPS purchases without prior USAID/W approval.

 d.
-Responsibility: OBO/CFSM/FAC/PS Electrical Infrastructure Program:
+Responsibility: OBO/OPS/FAC/PS Electrical Infrastructure Program:

 (1) Validates actual need at each designated load;